Neuroendo-mdLab/RP-units/README.md

 5. Boot the Raspberry Pi.

 6. Run the *Setup.sh*.
-A question of whether it is the first time to setup the RP-unit appears in terminal window, so fill in “y”.
+A question of whether it is the first time to setup the RP-unit appears in terminal window, so fill in “n”.

 7. Configure some items listed below:
     - RP-unit's MachineID